-Quickstart: Creating a default tile using the Microsoft Visual Studio manifest editor (Windows Store apps)
+Quickstart: Creating a default tile using the Microsoft Visual Studio manifest editor (Windows Runtime apps)

-This Quickstart walks you through the steps to create a default tile—the tile displayed in the Start screen until the tile begins to receive notifications—by using the Microsoft Visual Studio Manifest Editor.
+This topic walks you through the steps needed to create a default tile—the tile displayed in the Start screen until the tile begins to receive notifications—by using the Microsoft Visual Studio manifest editor.

 Objective: To create a new project in Visual Studio using an installed template, and then define a default tile and its image in the package manifest.

-- A small version of that image file, 30 x 30 pixels.
-This image is not used on the tile itself, but in search results, the All Programs list, and other places in the UI.
+- A small version of that logo image, for use in search results, the Apps list, and other places in the UI.

-- Optional: A wide version of that image file, 310 x 150 pixels.
+- Optional: A wide version of the logo image file.
 For more information on when and when not to include a wide image, see Guidelines and checklist for tiles.

 - Click New Project...